xenenon/xenenon.github.io/_posts/2025-01-29-Looking-ahead.md

 - Maintain my GPA in School
 - Start Hacking the Box
 - Work on my overall fitness and health more including diet
 - Be the best father I can be
 - Read at least 25 books by the end of the year
-- Work on interesting python coding projects
+- Work on interesting python coding project